ansible/awx/docs/docsite/rst/administration/ent_auth.rst

 .. note::

     The IdP provides the email, last name and firstname using the well known SAML urn.
-The IdP uses a custom SAML attribute to identify a user, which is an attribute that the controller is unable to read.
-Instead, the controller can understand the unique identifier name, which is the URN.
+The IdP uses a custom SAML attribute to identify a user, which is an attribute that AWX is unable to read.
+Instead, AWX can understand the unique identifier name, which is the URN.
 Use the URN listed in the SAML “Name” attribute for the user attributes as shown in the example below.

     .. image:: ../common/images/configure-awx-auth-saml-idps-urn.png

 11. Optionally provide the **SAML Organization Map**.
 For further detail, see :ref:`ag_org_team_maps`.

-12. The controller can be configured to look for particular attributes that contain Team and Organization membership to associate with users when they log into the controller.
+12. AWX can be configured to look for particular attributes that contain Team and Organization membership to associate with users when they log into AWX.
 The attribute names are defined in the **SAML Organization Attribute Mapping** and the **SAML Team Attribute Mapping** fields.

 **Example SAML Organization Attribute Mapping**